-- a) the annual financial statements set out on pages 55 to 95, fairly present in all material respects the financial position, financial performance and cash flows of Randgold in terms of International Financial Reporting Standards ("IFRS"); - b) no facts have been omitted or untrue statements made that would make the annual financial statements false or misleading; - c) internal financial controls have been put in place to ensure that material information relating to Randgold and its consolidated subsidiaries have been provided to effectively prepare the financial statements of Randgold; - d) the internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements; and - e) having fulfilled my role and function within the combined assurance model pursuant to principle 15 of the King Code.
-Where I am not satisfied, I have disclosed to the audit committee and the auditors the deficiencies in design and operational effectiveness of the internal financial controls and any fraud that involves directors, and have taken the necessary remedial action.
+- a) the annual financial statements set out on pages 56 to 93, fairly present in all material respects the financial position, financial performance and cash flows of R&E in terms of International Financial Reporting Standards ("IFRS"); - b) to the best of my knowledge and belief, no facts have been omitted or untrue statements made that would make the annual financial statements false or misleading; - c) internal financial controls have been put in place to ensure that material information relating to R&E and its consolidated subsidiaries have been provided to effectively prepare the financial statements of R&E; - d) the internal financial controls are adequate and effective and can be relied upon in compiling the annual financial statements, with having fulfilled my role and function within the combined assurance model pursuant to principle 15 of King IV.
+Where I am not satisfied, I have disclosed to the audit committee and the auditors the deficiencies in design and operational effectiveness of the internal financial controls, and have remediated the deficiencies or taken steps to remedy the deficiencies: and - e) I am not aware of any fraud involving directors.